adrianjhpc/cirrus-website/status/index.md

 ## Upcoming Maintenance Sessions

 There are no planned maintenance sessions.
+### Wednesday 8th September

+#### Modules Deletions
+As part of our regular maintenance of the Cirrus Service, we would like to remove outdated, broken or unused modules.

+MODULE
+ansys/17.2	  Please use later version ansys/19.2
+ansys/2020R1

+Intel 19.0.0.117  Please use intel-19.5 or later.

+matlab/R2018a	  Please use later version

+nvidia/cuda-10.1  Please use the latest NVIDIA HPC SDK.
+See "module avail nvidia/nvhpc" for current versions. nvidia/cuda-10.2 nvidia/cuda-11.0 nvidia/mathlibs-10.1 nvidia/mathlibs-10.2
+nvidia/compilers-20.9
+nvidia-compilers-mpi-20.9

+openmpi/4.0.3	        Please use openmpi/4.1.0
+openmpi/4.0.3-gcc8	Please use openmpi/4.1.0
+openmpi/4.0.5-ucx	Please use openmpi/4.1.0
+openmpi/4.1.0-cuda	Please use openmpi/4.1.0-cuda-11.2
+openmpi/4.1.0-cuda-10.1	Please use openmpi/4.1.0-cuda-11.2
+openmpi/4.1.0-cuda-10.2	Please use openmpi/4.1.0-cuda-11.2
+openmpi/4.1.0-ucx-gcc8	Please use openmpi/4.1.0

+R/3.4.0	Old	        Please use later version singularity/3.6.1	Please use singularity/3.7.2 (`--with-setuid` install) singularity/3.7.0	Please use singularity/3.7.2 (`--with-setuid` install) singularity/3.7.1	Please use singularity/3.7.2 (`--with-setuid` install)

+Please get in touch by Wednesday 1st September if you have an issue with any module being removed.
 <!--There are regular 'At-Risk' maintenance sessions on Wednesdays from 1000-1200. -->

 ## Completed Maintenance Sessions